IZUKUONE/IZUKUONE/README.md

 # 👨🏽‍💻 Jorge Carvalho

-**`Desenvolvedor Back-End`**
+**`Back-End Developer`**

-Me chamo Jorge Carvalho, tenho 20 anos e sou natural de Pernambuco.
-Atualmente, estou cursando Ciência da Computação.
-Sou apaixonado por tecnologia e tento sempre está por dentro das novas tecnologias.
+My name is Jorge Carvalho, I am 20 years old, and I am from Pernambuco.
+Currently, I am pursuing a degree in Computer Science.
+I am passionate about technology and always strive to stay up to date with the latest innovations.

-- 🌱 Atualmente estou na faculdade, estudando ciência da computação.
+- 🌱 I am currently in college, studying computer science.
-- 🎯 Meu objetivo é me tornar um desenvolvedor back-end.
+- 🎯 My goal is to become a back-end developer.
-- 📫 Como entrar em contato comigo: carvalhojorge501@gmail.com.
+- 📫 How to contact me: carvalhojorge501@gmail.com.
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->
 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages and Technologies

 <img
     align="left"